meganesu/DIY-git/README.md

 # Installing

 1. Clone this repo.
 1. Open a console.
-From the root directory, run `npm start` to start up the Express server that hosts the app locally.
+From the root directory, run `npm run dev` to start up the Express server that hosts the app locally.
 1. In a browser, go to `localhost:3000` to see the app running!